Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

-Multispectral imaging sensors on agricultural drones will allow the farmer manage crops and soil more effectively.
-This multispectral imaging agriculture remote sensing technology use Green, Red, Red-Edge and Near Infrared wavebands to capture both visible and invisible images of crops and vegetation.
+Multispectral camera remote sensing imaging technology use Green, Red, Red-Edge and Near Infrared wavebands to capture both visible and invisible images of crops and vegetation.

-In this article, we look at the basics of multispectral imaging technology, reflectance, wavebands and vegetation indices along with how all this knowledge put together gives the farmer a full picture of the health of his soil and plants.
-We also take a look at some of the latest multispectral sensors and drones for farming with a few videos along the way.Google Ads
+In this article, we explain the basics of multispectral imaging technology, reflectance, wavebands and vegetation indices such as NDVI and NDRE.
+All this information gives the farmer terrific insights into the health of the soil and plants.

 Multispectral Imaging Agriculture Drones